 While its primary focus is on the literature and culture of Ukraine, Cambridge Ukrainian Studies seeks to explore – and challenge – conventional notions of disciplinary and geographical borders and to foster a lively exchange between artists, scholars, politicians, and the wider public, as well as between institutions of higher learning in Ukraine, Europe, and North America.

 Shedding Light on the Crises in Ukraine

 For months Cambridge Ukrainian Studies has been engaging with the international media (CNN, Al Jazeera, BBC, Sky News) about the crises in Ukraine.
 Rory Finnin (Director of CUS) has warned of an invasion of Ukraine’s sovereign territory on the horizon' and a 'bloody, very real war' between Europe's two largest countries.
-He has called for an ambitious Marshall Plan of financial assistance for Ukraine, and appealed for a more nuanced understanding of the country.
+He has called for an ambitious Marshall Plan of financial assistance for Ukraine, and appealed for a more nuanced understanding and study of the country.
 For Cambridge's Centre for Research in the Arts, Social Sciences and Humanities, he has also authored a series of articles on the crises: The Crimean Tatar Sürgün: Past and Present (18 May 2014); A Divided Ukraine: Europe's Most Dangerous Idea (27 March 2014); and Ukrainians: Expect-the-Unexpected Nation (19 December 2013), which is also available in Ukrainian and Russian translation.